 To complement the professional work of teachers by taking responsibility for agreed learning activities.
 This may involve planning, preparing and delivering learning programmes and support to individual pupils, small groups and on a short term basis to whole classes.

-Responsibility for the management and development of a specialist area in school or across a department, and or leading and deploying teaching assistants in addressing the needs of pupils who require help to overcome barriers to learning, progress and assessment.
+Responsibility for the management and development of assessment and examinations requirements, and leading and deploying teaching assistants in addressing the needs of pupils who require help to overcome barriers to learning, progress and assessment.

 Work in collaboration with teaching colleagues to co-ordinate and plan schemes of work to be used by teaching assistants undertaking specified teaching work.